-Regular features include In Brief, a roundup of developments at Queen’s Park and across Ontario, and People on the Move and 'Who's Lobbying for Who'.
+Regular features include In Brief, a roundup of developments at Queen’s Park and across Ontario, People on the Move and 'Who's Lobbying for Who'.

 QP Briefing is distributed to provincial and municipal politicians and bureaucrats as well as to stakeholders, professionals and business leaders.

 The newsletter is an invaluable information tool and a dispassionate resource for members of the Ontario Public Service, government agencies, MPPs and all those who claiming a stake in provincial politics.

 Jessica Smith Cross

 David comes to QP Briefing from the Metro news desk, having broken multiple stories using data driven filings.
 Prior to his position at Metro, David was the Editor-in-Chief for Torontoist where he managed over 50 freelancers.
 In 2015, David was nominated for "Best Digital Publication" at the NMA's.
 David's wealth of experience in political insider news makes him a welcome addition to the bureau.

 A graduate of Carleton University's journalism program, Sneh formerly covered Canadian foreign policy and diplomacy as a staff reporter with Embassy in Ottawa and as a freelancer in Toronto.
 She has reported for several other publications including The Hill Times, Ottawa Citizen, Edmonton Journal and Metro (now StarMetro).
 Her early journalism stints took her to Rwanda as a radio reporter and Hawaii as a print journalist, while her communications work has taken her to Washington, D.C. and India.

 John Milloy is a former MPP and Ontario Liberal cabinet minister currently serving as the co-director of the Centre for Public Ethics and assistant professor of public ethics at Waterloo Lutheran Seminary, and the inaugural practitioner in residence in Wilfrid Laurier University’s Political Science department.
 He is also a lecturer in the University of Waterloo’s Master of Public Service Program.
 John can be reached at email@example.com or follow him on Twitter @John_Milloy